-For our experiments, we selected a 4-band (RGBN) satellite imagery product (ortho_analytic_4b_sr) from Planet Labs (PBC, 2024) as illustrated in Figure 7.
+For our experiments, we selected a 4-band (RGBN) satellite imagery product (ortho_analytic_4b_sr) from Planet Labs (PBC, 2024) as illustrated in Figure 8.
 This product uses Planet's PSB.SD instrument, which features a telescope with a larger 47-megapixel sensor and is designed to be interoperable with Sentinel-2 imagery in several bands.
-The frequency of each band of image is described in Table 15.
-The instrument provides a frame size of 32.5 km x 19.6 km, an image capture capacity age with Annotation
+The frequency of each band of image is described in Table 14.
+The instrument provides a frame size of 32.5 km x 19.6 km, an image capture capacity of 200 million km2/day, and an imagery bit depth of 12-bit, with a ground sample distance (nadir) ranging from 3.7 m to 4.2 m.

-1135 1136 100 150 1137 1138 1139 1140 (a) A sample patch with Bbox annotations and the corresponding imagery in its different spectral bands.
-1141 1142 1143 1144 1145 1146 1147 1148 (b) A sample patch with its segmentation labels (binary and multi-class) and bounding box annotations.
-1149 1150 Figure 7: A Sample Patch from the Evaluation Set with 2 active wells.
-1151 1152 of 200 million km2/day, and an imagery bit depth of 12-bit, with a ground sample distance (nadir) 1153 ranging from 3.7 m to 4.2 m.
-1154 1155 The satellite images are corrected for atmospheric conditions and spectral response consistency.
-1156 These multispectral products are tailored for monitoring in agriculture and forestry, offering precise 1157 geolocation and cartographic projection.
+The satellite images are corrected for atmospheric conditions and spectral response consistency.
+These multispectral products are tailored for monitoring in agriculture and forestry, offering precise geolocation and cartographic projection.
 They are ideal for tasks such as land cover classification, with radiometric corrections ensuring accurate data transformation.

+Table 14.
+The Frequency of Each Spectral Band of a Planetscope PS.SD acquired Image

+Band of Image Frequency (in nm) of Spectral Band

+Band 1 = Blue 465 - 515

+Band $2 = Green$ 547 - 585

+Band $3 = Red$ 650 - 680

+Band $4 = Near-infrared$ 845 - 885

+B.6.
+Meta Data Description

-1158 1159 Table 15: The Frequency of Each Spectral Band of a Planetscope PS.SD acquired Image 1160 1161 Band of Image Frequency (in nm) of Spectral Band 1162 Band 1 = Blue465 - 515 1163 Band 2 = Green547 - 585 1164 Band 3 = Red650 - 680 1165 Band 4 = Near-infrared 845 - 885 1166 1167 D.6 META DATA DESCRIPTION 1168 1169 Each dataset sample is accompanied by metadata, including the sample name (sample ID in string 1170 format), the presence of a well in the sample, the number of wells in the sample, and whether a 1171 well of a specific category is present in the sample.
-Table 16 provides an illustration of metadata 1172 associated with a sample.
-1173 1174 Table 16: Sample of Meta-Data Associated with each Instance in the Dataset 1175 Meta-Data Attribute Name Value 1176 Sample_Name eval_6934 1177 wells_present True 1178 no_of_wells 10 1179 Abandoned_well_present True 1180 Active_well_present True 1181 Suspended_well_present True 1182 1183 1184 D.7 LABEL DATA DESCRIPTION 1185 For our experiments, we create single-channel segmentation maps, which are binary maps used 1186 to locate instances of wells.
-We also generate multi-class segmentation maps, where each class 1187 denotes a well in an active, abandoned, or suspended state.
+Each dataset sample is accompanied by metadata, including the sample name (sample ID in string format), the presence of a well in the sample, the number of wells in the sample, and whether a well of a specific category is present in the sample.
+Table 15 provides an illustration of metadata associated with a sample.

+Table 15.
+Sample of Meta-Data Associated with each Instance in the Dataset

+Meta-Data Attribute Name Value

+Sample_Name eval_6934

+wells_present True

+no_of_wells 10

+Abandoned_well_present True

+Active_well_present True

+Suspended_well_present True

+B.7.
+Label Data Description

+For our experiments, we create single-channel segmentation maps, which are binary maps used to locate instances of wells.
+We also generate multi-class segmentation maps, where each class denotes a well in an active, abandoned, or suspended state.
 Furthermore, we provide COCO format object detection labels for wells.
 In both segmentation and detection labels, we represent various states with class IDs as 'Active': 1, 'Suspended': 2, 'Abandoned': 3.
 To maintain consistency, we standardize the diameter of a well site to 90 meters (typically ranging from 70 to 120 meters) when annotating, resulting in a 30-pixel diameter in the labels.
-Figure 7(b) illustrates image patches with their corresponding labels, Figure 7(a) illustrates various spectral bands present in an image alongside the original image with bounding box annotations for reference and an example of a bounding box label in COCO format is shown below.
+Figure 8(b) illustrates image patches with their corresponding labels, Figure 8(a) illustrates various spectral bands present in an image alongside the original image with bounding box annotations for reference and an example of a bounding box label in COCO format is shown below.

-Green Band
+Sample of Bounding Box Annotation:

 '''

-1195

-Sample of Bounding Box Annotation:

-1196

-s

-1197

-ł

-1198
+{

-'id ': 0,
+'id': 0,

-1199

-'image_id ': 'eval_7028',
+'image_id': 'eval_7028',

-'category_id ': 1,
+'category_id': 1,

-1201

 'bbox': [46, 145, 29, 29],

-1202

-'iscrowd ': 0
+'iscrowd': 0

-1203

 },

 {

-'id ': 1,
+'id': 1,

-1205

-'image_id ': 'eval_7028',
+'image_id': 'eval_7028',

-'category_id ': 2,
+'category_id': 2,

-1207

 'bbox': [45, 127, 29, 29],

-1208

-'iscrowd ': 0
+'iscrowd': 0

-1209

 }

-1210

-1

 '''